Meeting minutes and resources

 SA confirmed yes that is the current strategy.

-RM asked what was the rational for locations.
+RM asked what was the rationale for locations.

 Rig needs space to work safely.